 Okay.
 We are ready to move forward.
 The signed BAA is attached.

 Atlantic.Net is one of the leading companies in the world at HIPAA Compliant Hosting and HITECH compliant hosting.
-Explore our HIPAA compliant hosting options for your healthcare organization today.
+Explore our hosting options for life sciences research today.

 By Kent Roberts